RichardLitt/csv-schwab-to-ynab/README.md

 If a map isn't found, the transformer falls back to using the description for both `payee` and `category`.

+## For Schwab

+For schwab, there's an extra line at the beginning of the file that currently needs to be manually deleted.
+Work is ongoing on the `feat/strip-schwab-lines` branch.

 ## Contribute

 Please do!
 I basically used the code from [this module for AIB](https://github.com/jasonmadigan/aib-to-ynab) by [@jasonmadigan](https://github.com/jasonmadigan), to whom I am very grateful.
 Happy to edit this or pass it along to others who are interested.
 Open an issue.